 The TMDL analytical document must identify the waterbody as it appears on the State/Tribe's 303(d) list, the pollutant of concern and the priority ranking of the waterbody.
 The TMDL submittal must include a description of the point and nonpoint sources of the pollutant of concern, including the magnitude and location of the sources.
-Where it is possible to separate natural background from nonpoint sources, a description of the natural background must be provided, including the magnitude and location of the source(s).
-Such information is necessary for EPA's review of the load and wasteload allocations which are required by regulation.
+Where it is possible to separate natural background from nonpoint sources, a description of the natural background must be provided, including the magnitude and locations which are required by regulation.
 The TMDL submittal should also contain a description of any important assumptions made in developing the TMDL, such as: (1) the assumed distribution of land use in the watershed; (2) population characteristics, wildlife resources, and other relevant information affecting the characterization of the pollutant of concern and its allocation to sources; (3) present and future growth trends, if taken into consideration in preparing the TMDL; and, (4) explanation and analytical basis for expressing the TMDL through surrogate measures, if applicable.
 Surrogate measures are parameters such as percent fines and turbidity for sediment impairments, or chlorophyl a and phosphorus loadings for excess algae.